 The next phase, ANALYZE, uses statistical tests to quantify the variation due to the inputs only (separate from the MSA variation).

 Many projects stall at this phase; conducting a MSA can be an exhaustive effort.
 Prepare to buckle down and test your knowledge of basic statistics.
 Many measurement systems need work or can be improved with simple action, others will require much more and can become a project all by itself.

 In this phase, the problem statement and project contract are commonly refined as a result of establishing an accurate baseline for the metrics being targeted.
 Without being able to measure, it is impossible to quantify change....furthermore, what gets measured usually gets improved.

 Learn the Software:

-This phase will most likely introduce statistical software and this alone can be time consuming to get comfortable with.
-It is recommended that you familiarize yourself with the statistical software package prior to starting an project.
-It is highly encouraged to use the HELP menu to your advantage and experiment with mock data.
+This phase will most likely introduce statistical software.
+There's a big advantage to those that are more fluent with the software.
+Put the time into familiarizing yourself with the statistical software package prior to starting a project.
+It's highly encouraged to use the HELP menu to your advantage and experiment with mock data.

-This data collection will often encounter resistance and can lead to gatherings taking the easier route and rounding off numbers, or otherwise skewing and creating inaccuracies.
-Education, awareness, rule setting, and up front discussion with all stakeholders (not just team members) is ideal to get the most cooperation and validity in data collection.
+This data collection will often encounter resistance and can lead to the temptation of taking the easier routes, rounding off numbers, or otherwise skewing and creating inaccuracies.
+Education, awareness, rule setting, and up front discussion with all stakeholders (not just team members) is necessary to get the most cooperation and validity in data collection.